-The Grand East Anglian Run returned for its biggest year yet and once again KLFM was heavily involved.
+The Grand East Anglian Run returned for its biggest year yet in May 2016 and once again KLFM was heavily involved.
 Over 2000 people ran, jogged and walked the 10K race through the streets of King's Lynn.
-KL.FM's Ryan Taylor and Jake Watson also ran the race.
+KL.FM's Posh Charles Dennett also ran the race.